onhalfway/weijiacheng/docs/contents/wjch/en/headway/elementary/hw4e-elementary-sb.md

   - B I like French wine, especially red wine.
 - 2
   - A Would you like a cheese and ham sandwich?
-  - B Just cheese,p lease.I don't like ham.
+  - B Just cheese, please.
+I don't like ham.
 - 3
   - A Who's your favourite author?
   - B I like books by Patricia Cornwell.
 - 4
   - A What do you want for your birthday?
-  - B Id like a new computer.
+  - B I'd like a new computer.
 - 5
   - A Do you have any pets?
-  - B No, but IiC like a dog.
+  - B No, but I like a dog.
 - 6
   - A Do you want some ice-cream for dessert?
-  - B No, thanks.I don't like ice-cream.
+  - B No, thanks.
+I don't like ice-cream.

 ### T8.7 Eating in

 - N=Nick D=Duncan
 - N This recipe for Cottage Pie looks easy.
-- D But I cant cook at all.
+- D But I can't cook at all.
 - N Don't worry.
 I really like cooking.
 Now vegetables - do we have any onions?
 Are there any carrots or potatoes?
 - D Well, there are some onions, but there aren't any carrots, and we don't have many potatoes.
 How many do we need?
 - N Four big ones.